JackBosca/cs439_project/README.md

 ## 📚 Overview

 This project is part of the **EPFL** course *CS-439: Optimization for machine learning*.
 It investigates the optimization landscapes of large language models (LLMs), specifically focusing on DistilGPT2 fine-tuned on the Wikitext-2 dataset.
 By analyzing how different training configurations affect convergence and generalization, we visualize and quantify the sharpness and structure of the resulting loss landscapes.
+To access the saved models for each experiment, you can download them from [Models](https://drive.google.com/drive/folders/1b3yby67qetFfJEjavIY0Xy7pooWZ7mnD?usp=drive_link) in `exp_models/`.

 Our primary objectives include:
 - Exploring how hyperparameters (batch size, learning rate, weight decay, optimizer) influence the optimization landscape;